arielverbin/Babble/README.md

 To run the Babble website locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/arielverbin/Babble.git`
 2. Open a new terminal window, and navigate to the repository.
 Then, enter the *server* folder.
-3. Make sure that you have installed all required dependencies: `npm i express cors body-parser mongoose custom-env socket.io`, `npm install firebase`
+3. Make sure that you have installed all required dependencies: `npm i express cors body-parser mongoose custom-env socket.io firebase-admin path`
-4. Run the server using `npm test`, (or `export NODE_ENV=test && node app.js` for macOS/Linux, `SET NODE_ENV=test && node app.js` for Windows).
+5. Run the server using `npm test`, (or `export NODE_ENV=test && node app.js` for macOS/Linux, `SET NODE_ENV=test && node app.js` for Windows).
-5. The server should be running.
+6. The server should be running.

 ## Getting Started - Android Client